ChaoGlenXu/Dodging-Game-Project-Alison-and-Glen-/README.md

 The video demo link: https://www.youtube.com/watch?v=ifs5lkAOlEk&t=2s

+The game is tested on both De1_SoC board and the online ARM De1_SoC emulator called Cpulator.
+The demo in the video link shows how it is tested on the online ARM De1_SoC emulator.

 This is a team project done by two Computer Engineering Students at University of Toronto.
 The two students are Chao Glen Xu and Alison Sabuwala.